 - can last up to a decade

-- instant smile makeover
+- instant smile enhancement

 Due to the simplicity of composite veneers, there is no need for numbing your teeth.
 Many of our patients enjoy the fact that they can go to work right after the procedure.
 During your first visit, the dentist will listen to your cosmetic concerns, ideas, and goals.
 If your mouth is healthy, we can schedule treatment.